DJDanl/cpp-docs.pt-br/docs/standard-library/vector-bool-class.md

 ### <a name="parameters"></a>Parâmetros

+*Direita*
-`Right` A referência de elemento cujo valor será atribuído para o bit.
+ A referência de elemento cujo valor deve ser atribuído ao bit.

+*Val*
-`Val` O valor booliano para serem atribuídos com o bit.
+ O valor booliano a ser atribuído ao bit.

 #### <a name="example"></a>Exemplo